Seattle Neighborhood Guide: Find the Best Areas to Move in 2026

 Mt.
 Baker

 Mt.
-Baker is a neighborhood that’s known for its schools, family-friendly environment, and even its nightlife – the latter consisting of the wealth of restaurants, taprooms, and coffee shops concentrated along and around Ranier Avenue.
-With resources like Colman Park and events like Bicycle Weekends put on by the Mt.
-Baker Community Club, residents here have ample chance to truly feel part of their community.
+Baker is known for its excellent schools and residential environment.
+It has a wealth of restaurants, taprooms, and coffee shops, many located on Rainier Avenue.
+With events like Bicycle Weekends and concerts put on by the Mt.
+Baker Community Club, Mt.
+Baker residents have plenty of opportunities to become part of their community.

-The area in general is fantastically green, with plenty of wider expanses of nature up in Sam Smith Park (I-90 actually runs underneath it!) and Mt.
+The area in general is fantastically green, with recreation areas including Sam Smith Park and Mt.
 Baker Park, which leads to lovely and winding Mt.
 Baker Boulevard.
-You can also play along the lakeshores at Lake Washington Boulevard Park, which offers more than a mile of parkland and beaches.
-And when you want to dive into more urban climes, the heart of downtown is just a twenty-minute bus ride away.
+You can also enjoy the water at Lake Washington Boulevard Park, which offers more than a mile of parkland and beaches.
+And when you want a more urban experience, the heart of downtown is just a 20-minute bus ride away.

 Fremont